menouarazib/orchestra/README.md

 List of endpoints exposed by the REST API :

-- `/modules` : retrieve a list of modules and assiciated metadata
+- `/modules` : retrieve a list of modules and associated metadata
 - `/modules/<int:id>` : specific module metadata
 - `/modules/<int:id>/run [args]` : request executing specified model with arguments supplied by user
 - `/tasks` : retrieve list of tasks and associated metadata